 What you also need to consider is what kind of cremation service you want.
 Whereas you can arrange a full funeral cremation service with a funeral home, the much more inexpensive option is to arrange a direct cremation and conduct your own memorial service.

-The average cost of a traditional funeral in Brooklyn is $5,922*, and this does not include cemetery costs, so it is understandable that many families today are looking to more affordable alternatives.
+The average cost of a traditional funeral in Mesa is $5,821*, and this does not include cemetery costs, so it is understandable that many families today are looking to more affordable alternatives.
 Cremation is now becoming the preferred, more affordable option to conduct a dignified, yet simple funeral service at a fraction of the full cost of a traditional funeral.

 Why choose cremation services?

 Cremation offers an inexpensive and flexible alternative to a burial service.
 Choosing cremation services can save you 40% to 60% (or sometimes more) on the cost of traditional burial services.
 The need for a casket, cemetery plot and burial vault is eliminated…thus saving greatly on overall costs!

 A cremation can offer a more flexible alternative that can accommodate families who have moved from their home state, or when a funeral cannot be held straight away.
 Cremation also offers a greater range of personalization options with a whole array of ash-scattering ceremony possibilities, and various cremation artifact products.